What’s Happened to Human Health?

 Homo sapiens, at this point in history, has never been so weak and so full of disease.

-Contemporary life contributes very little to our health and wellness.
+Contemporary life contributes very little to human health and wellness.
 From thriving, we’re now simply surviving – possibly into our 90’s or beyond, but many if not most of those years are lacking in quality of life.

 Why?
 Well, it’s because our DNA, which hasn’t changed since the Paleolithic era and which by default determines us to be so incredibly slim, strong, healthy and switched on that we can survive an ice age, isn’t receiving the right stimulus.
 Instead, our current diet and our lifestyle are triggering chronic dis-ease.
+Read on.